jadell/neo4jphp/README.md

     getRelationships($types=array(), $dir=null) : array
 Return an array of Relationships that match the given criteria.  $dir must be one of `Relationship::DirectionAll`, `Relationship::DirectionIn`, `Relationship::DirectionOut`, or null.

-    getRelationshipTypes() : array
-Return an array of all the relationship types known to the server.
-Each element of the returned array is a string.

     hasId() : boolean
 Returns true if the node is identified, false otherwise.